MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/query-session.md

 ---
 # query session

->Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 Displays information about sessions on a Remote Desktop Session Host (rd Session Host) server.
-The list includes information not only about active sessions but also about other sessions that the server runs. for examples of how to use this command, see [Examples](#BKMK_examples).
+The list includes information not only about active sessions but also about other sessions that the server runs.

 > [!NOTE]
 > In Windows Server 2008 R2, Terminal Services was renamed Remote Desktop Services.
 To find out what's new in the latest version, see [What s New in Remote Desktop Services in Windows Server 2012](https://technet.microsoft.com/library/hh831527) in the Windows Server TechNet Library.
 > ## Syntax
 > ```
 > query session [<SessionName> | <UserName> | <SessionID>] [/server:<ServerName>] [/mode] [/flow] [/connect] [/counter]
 > ```
-> ## Parameters
+> ### Parameters
 >
 > |      Parameter       |                                                      Description                                                      |
 > |----------------------|-----------------------------------------------------------------------------------------------------------------------|